Xilinx/Embedded-Design-Tutorials/ZynqMPSoC-EDT/docs/6-boot-and-configuration.md

- >***Note*:** This section assumes that you have created PetaLinux Images for QSPI Boot mode by following steps from [Create Linux Images Using PetaLinux for QSPI Flash](#create-linux-images-using-petalinux-for-qspi-flash).
+ >***Note*:** This section assumes that you have created PetaLinux Images for QSPI Boot mode by following steps from [Create Linux Images Using PetaLinux for QSPI Flash](4-build-sw-for-ps-subsystems.md#create-linux-images-using-petalinux-for-qspi-flash).

 1. If the Vitis IDE is not already running, start it and set the workspace as indicated in [Build Software for PS Subsystems](#4-build-sw-for-ps-subsystems).

 2. Select **Xilinx → Create Boot Image**.